FOSSEE/st-scripts/getting_started_with_sage_notebook/script.rst

 ..
 R3

-To start with, What is Sage?
+To start with, let us first understand, what is Sage?
 Sage is a free, open-source mathematical software.
 Sage can do a lot of math stuff for you including, but not limited to, algebra, calculus, geometry, cryptography, graph theory among other things.
 It can also be used as an aid in teaching and research in any of the areas that Sage supports.
 So let us start Sage now

 ..
 L4